-- All reported 30-minute rolling averages of hydrogen sulfide (H2S) at the six reporting monitoring sites (See Table 1) did not exceed the 30-minute state H2S standard. - All 24-hour and annual average concentrations of VOCs reported at Region 14 canister samples, with the exception of annual concentrations of ethylene dichloride (EDC) in Point Comfort, were below their respective TCEQ AMCVs and would not be expected to cause acute or chronic adverse health effects, vegetation effects, or odor concerns. - Annual average EDC concentrations are above our recently updated long-term AMCV.
-The Toxicology Division (TD) recommends further investigations to reduce ambient EDC concentrations in Point Comfort. - All 24-hour annual average concentrations of speciated metals reported at Region 14 monitoring sites were below their respective comparison values and would not be expected to cause chronic adverse health effects or vegetation effects.
+- All reported 30-minute rolling averages of hydrogen sulfide (H2S) at the six reporting monitoring sites (See Table 1) did not exceed the 30-minute state H2S standard. - All 24-hour and annual average concentrations of VOCs reported at Region 14 canister sites, with the exception an annual concentration of ethylene dichloride (EDC) from a site in Point Comfort, were below their respective TCEQ AMCVs and would not be expected to cause acute or chronic adverse health effects, vegetation effects, or odor concerns. - An annual average EDC concentration at one of five monitoring sites was above the longterm AMCV.
+This downward trend is an improvement from 2015, and the Toxicology Division (TD) continues to support efforts aimed at reducing ambient EDC concentrations in Point Comfort. - All 24-hour and annual average concentrations of speciated metals from particulate matter with an aerodynamic diameter of 2.5 micrometers or less (PM{2.5}) reported at Region 14 monitoring sites were below their respective comparison values and would not be expected to cause acute or chronic adverse health effects or vegetation effects.